 With stronger muscles, daily activities that were once difficult to perform with RA can become easier again.
 Patients often find their ability to grip and lift items improves because of their increased muscle strength.

 In addition to building muscle and cardiovascular strength, RA patients should also incorporate stretching into their daily routines.
 Stretching is necessary for everyone to improve flexibility and range of motion.
 It is especially important for those who suffer from RA and experience daily morning stiffness.

 Here are some of the stretches to perform in the morning and before any physical activity:

 By holding stretching positions for 10 to 20 seconds and doing a variety of stretches daily, it will improve flexibility and mobility.
 Perform a variety of stretches within the first hour of the day as well as before any planned physical activity.

-Exercise for rheumatoid arthritis is critical in the overall treatment plan.
+Exercise for RA is critical in the overall treatment plan.
 However, appropriate types and levels of exercise depend on the disease stage and each patient’s unique case.
 Talk to your rheumatologist about the recommend types of exercise that will work best for you.

 You may also consider working directly with a physical therapist for additional support.
 Always be sure to protect your health and not push your body too hard.
-Light, consistent exercise can go a long way towards improving rheumatoid arthritis symptoms and enhancing wellbeing.
+Light, consistent exercise can go a long way towards improving RA symptoms and enhancing mental and emotional well-being.